np-core/np-signal/README.md

-    --guppy_model               base guppy model configuration file for basecalling --guppy_params              base guppy additional parameter configurations by user --guppy_data                base guppy model data directory, inside container --gpu_devices               gpus to use, provide list of devices passed to the -x flag in Guppy --runners_per_device        parallel basecalling runners on gpus
+    --guppy_model               base guppy model configuration file for basecalling --guppy_params              base guppy additional parameter configurations by user --guppy_data                base guppy model data directory, inside container --gpu_devices               gpus to use, provide list of devices passed to Guppy --gpu_forks                 parallel basecalling instances to launch on GPUs --runners_per_device        parallel basecalling runners on GPUs
     --chunks_per_runner         the number of signal chunks processed on each runner --chunk_size                the size of the signal chunks processed on the gpu runers --num_callers               the number of basecallers spread across the devices